DWI

 If your license is suspended, you can apply for an occupational license, which allows you to drive for essential purposes such as work, school, or household duties.
 You will need to pay reinstatement fees and meet any other requirements specified by the DPS to reinstate your license after the suspension period ends.

-Driving While Your License Is Invalid (DWLI)
+Driving While Your License Is Invalid

 DWI is not the only way you can get your driving license suspended.
 If you drive a motor vehicle and your license has already been suspended or revoked in TX, you are driving while your license is invalid (DWLI).
-If a law enforcement officer in Fort Worth pulls you over on the road at this time, your driver’s license will be suspended for an additional amount of time.
+If a law enforcement officer in Fort Worth pulls you over on the road at this time, your driver's license will be suspended for an additional amount of time.
+Accruing such violations compounds legal challenges significantly, highlighting the importance of adhering to all licensing rules.

 Here are some of the advantages of enlisting our legal services:

 • Customized Legal Strategy: We can develop a personalized legal strategy tailored to the specifics of your DWI case.
 Every case is unique, and we will analyze the evidence, assess the circumstances, and build a strong defense that best suits your situation.
+This ensures that every angle is thoroughly considered and effectively countered.

 • Protection of Your Rights: Our legal team is committed to safeguarding your constitutional rights throughout the legal process.
 We ensure that law enforcement adhered to proper procedures during your arrest and that any potential violations are addressed.
+Vigilantly protecting client rights is a key pillar of our practice.

 • Negotiation Skills: We have the negotiation skills required to potentially reduce charges or penalties.
 In some cases, we may be able to negotiate with the prosecution to secure a more favorable outcome, such as reduced charges or alternative sentencing options.